About the OHL Arena Guide

 Here's the rest of my sports venue list:

-NHL Arenas Visited (33 all-time, 26/32 current): Joe Louis Arena, Buffalo Memorial Auditorium, Maple Leaf Gardens, HSBC Arena, Brendan Byrne Arena, Nationwide Arena, Air Canada Centre, Pittsburgh Civic Arena, United Center, Bell Centre, St. Pete Times Forum, Scotiabank Place, Scottrade Center, BankAtlantic Center, Verizon Center, Bridgestone Arena, Nassau Coliseum, Madison Square Garden, Prudential Center, Consol Energy Center, PNC Arena, Glendale Arena, Pepsi Center, Wells Fargo Center, American Airlines Center, TD Garden, Bell MTS Place, Scotiabank Saddledome, Rogers Place, Little Caesars Arena, Rogers Arena, UBS Arena, Xcel Energy Center.
-Missing ANH, ARZ, LA, SEA, SJ, VGK.
+NHL Arenas Visited (34 all-time, 27/32 current): Joe Louis Arena, Buffalo Memorial Auditorium, Maple Leaf Gardens, HSBC Arena, Brendan Byrne Arena, Nationwide Arena, Air Canada Centre, Pittsburgh Civic Arena, United Center, Bell Centre, St. Pete Times Forum, Scotiabank Place, Scottrade Center, BankAtlantic Center, Verizon Center, Bridgestone Arena, Nassau Coliseum, Madison Square Garden, Prudential Center, Consol Energy Center, PNC Arena, Glendale Arena, Pepsi Center, Wells Fargo Center, American Airlines Center, TD Garden, Bell MTS Place, Scotiabank Saddledome, Rogers Place, Little Caesars Arena, Rogers Arena, UBS Arena, Xcel Energy Center, Climate Pledge Arena.
+Missing ANH, LA, SJ, UTA, VGK.

-AHL Arenas Visited: Colisée de Québec, Copps Coliseum, RICOH Coliseum, Rosemont Horizon, Rochester War Memorial, Van Andel Arena, Quicken Loans Arena, Hartford Civic Center, Yardmen Arena, Utica Memorial Auditorium, Onondaga County War Memorial, Place Bell.
+AHL Arenas Visited (16 all-time, 14/32 current): Colisée de Québec, Copps Coliseum, RICOH Coliseum, Rosemont Horizon, Rochester War Memorial, Van Andel Arena, Gund Arena, Hartford Civic Center, Yardmen Arena, Utica Memorial Auditorium, Onondaga County War Memorial, Place Bell, Mecca, Rockford MetroCentre, Springfield Civic Center, Providence Civic Center.

 ECHL Arenas Visited: Huntington Center, Allen County War Memorial Coliseum, Riverfront Coliseum, Indiana State Fair Coliseum, Wings Stadium, Wheeling Civic Center.

-NCAA Arenas Visited: Yost Arena, Munn Arena, BGSU Ice Arena.
+NCAA Arenas Visited: Yost Arena, Munn Arena, BGSU Ice Arena, Matthews Arena.

 Major League Ballparks Visited (35 all-time, 30/30 current): SkyDome, Tiger Stadium, Comerica Park, Olympic Stadium, Fenway Park, Shea Stadium, Yankee Stadium I, Jacobs Field, Comiskey Park II, Wrigley Field, Great American Ballpark, PNC Park, Citizens Bank Park, Oakland Coliseum, AT&T Park, Miller Park, Nationals Park, Camden Yards, Busch Stadium (current), Kauffman Stadium, Dodger Stadium, Petco Park, Anaheim Stadium, Safeco Field, Yankee Stadium II, Citi Field, Chase Field, Turner Field, Target Field, Marlins Park, Tropicana Field, Truist Park, Enron Field, Globe Life Field.